Still no sign of the HTC 11, but there’s good news for One M9 owners

 HTC says UK owners of its popular One M9 smartphone are beginning to receive the Android 7.0 update.

-Weeks after the it arrived on handsets in mainland Europe, the 2015 phone is being boosted to the latest major version of Android.
+Weeks after the update arrived on handsets in mainland Europe, the British variant of the 2015 phone is being boosted to the latest major version of Android.

 The word came from HTCs’ Graham Wheeler who broke the news on Twitter.

-Since Nougat came out back in August 2016 it has been boosted to 7.1.1, which Pixel users are currently enjoying.
+Since Nougat came out back in August 2016 it has been boosted to 7.1.1, which Pixel users are currently enjoying, so M9 owners are still a little bit behind the curve.

 Related: HTC 11 latest